Colton Sissons: Vegas Golden Knights

 Following the 2024–25 season, Sissons was traded to the Vegas Golden Knights alongside Jeremy Lauzon, in exchange for Nicolas Hague and a conditional third-round pick in 2027, ending his 12-year tenure with the Predators organization.
 Sissons recorded his first point with Vegas in a 6–5 win over the Boston Bruins on October 16, 2025, assisting on a first-period Cole Reinhardt goal.
+On November 29, Sissons scored his first goal with Vegas in a 4–3 win over the San Jose Sharks.

+Toronto Maple Leafs

+On July 1, 2026, Sissons signed a two-year, $8.5 million contract with the Toronto Maple Leafs.